-Although cerebral palsy is a movement disability, many individuals with CP also have co-occurring cognitive impairments.
+Although cerebral palsy is a movement disability, many individuals with CP also have cognitive impairments.

-Generally, hearing or vision impairments don’t have to do with damage to the ears or eyes, but rather the brain’s ability to process auditory and visual stimuli.
+Generally, hearing or vision impairments aren’t a result of damage to the ears or eyes, but rather the brain’s ability to process auditory and visual stimuli.

-As a result, individuals may have delayed reactions or will require more time to complete tasks.
+As a result, individuals may have delayed reactions or may require more time to complete tasks.

 9. Higher Levels of Fatigue

-Fatigue is more common amongst individuals with cerebral palsy because high muscle tone strains the muscles, bones, and joints.
+Fatigue is more common among individuals with cerebral palsy due to high muscle tone which strains the muscles, bones, and joints.

-As a result, the body has to exert more energy to move, which can cause individuals with cerebral palsy to tire out quickly.
+As a result, the body has to exert more energy to move, which may cause individuals with cerebral palsy to fatigue quickly.

 Effective Ways to Manage Complications of Cerebral Palsy

-While the brain damage that causes cerebral palsy will not progress over time, unmanaged complications can.
+While the brain damage that causes cerebral palsy may not progress over time, unmanaged complications can.

-Therefore, it is ideal to keep an eye out for early signs of CP and seek management as soon as possible.
+Therefore, it is ideal to be aware of early signs of CP and seek management as soon as possible.

-Some of the best ways to manage complications of cerebral palsy include:
+Some of the most effective ways to manage complications of cerebral palsy include:

 - Physical therapy focuses on improving mobility through exercises designed to stretch tight muscles, strengthen underused muscles, maintain full range of motion, and reduce the excitability of spastic muscles.

 - Occupational therapy also focuses on improving mobility by practicing activities of daily living and learning how to use adaptive tools.
-This helps develop fine motor skills and promote a more independent lifestyle.
+This develops fine motor skills and promotes a more independent lifestyle.

-- Orthotic devices like braces, splints, and casts help promote musculoskeletal alignment.
-Moreover, they resist the tightening of spastic muscles, which can help lengthen muscles even when individuals are not actively stretching.
+- Orthotic devices such as braces, splints, and casts promote musculoskeletal alignment.
+Moreover, they resist the tightening of spastic muscles, which may lengthen muscles even when individuals are not actively stretching.

-- Medications can help temporarily relieve many complications of cerebral palsy including pain, high muscle tone, and sleep problems.
+- Medications may temporarily relieve complications of cerebral palsy including pain, high muscle tone, and sleep problems.

-- Consistent stretching can help lengthen tight muscles, improve range of motion, and help reduce pain associated with high muscle tone.
+- Consistent stretching lengthens tight muscles, improves range of motion, and reduces pain associated with high muscle tone.

-- Cognitive exercises can help improve the brain’s ability to process sensory information through consistent stimulation.
+- Cognitive exercises improve the brain’s ability to process sensory information through consistent stimulation.

 - Surgery is generally recommended for severe complications that do not respond to other forms of management.
-They can involve selectively cutting nerves or manually lengthening tendons to reduce muscle tone.
+They may involve selectively severing nerves or manually lengthening tendons to reduce muscle tone.

 Understanding Complications of Cerebral Palsy

-Cerebral palsy is a motor disorder, meaning that it primarily affects one’s movements.
+Cerebral palsy is a motor disorder that primarily affects one’s movements.

-However, difficulties controlling one’s movements can also affect major body functions such as circulation, digestion, and respiration.
+However, difficulties controlling one’s movements may also affect major body functions such as circulation, digestion, and respiration.

 Because everyone experiences cerebral palsy differently, management should be tailored to each individual’s unique complications.